 Wakes in hospital

 A few days later, Shaquana wakes up broken and bloody in hospital.
 The last thing she remembers is the new pimp forcing her out to work the streets.
-And that she prayed for a situation to happen, anything, so that she’d be able to go home.
+And that she prayed for something to happen, anything, so that she’d be able to go home.

 A car stopped and she climbed in.
 Then everything went black.